kr-colab/disperseNN/README.md

 The model is adapted from [Battey et al. (2020)](https://doi.org/10.1534/genetics.120.303143), but certain model parameters are specified on the command line.

-As a demonstration, see the below example command (this simulation may run for half an hour, but feel free to kill it with ctrl-C):
+As a demonstration, see the below example command (this simulation may run for several minutes, but feel free to kill it with ctrl-C; we don't need this output for any downstream steps):

 ```bash
 slim -d SEED=12345 \